omerbsezer/Fast-Kubernetes/README.md

 Download:
 - **Kubectl:** The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 - **Minikube:** It is a tool that lets you run Kubernetes locally.
-It runs a single-node Kubernetes cluster on your personal computer
+It runs a single-node Kubernetes cluster on your personal computer (https://minikube.sigs.k8s.io/docs/start/)
 - **KubeAdm:** You can use the kubeadm tool to create and manage Kubernetes clusters.
-This is for creating cluster with computers.
+This is for creating cluster with computers (Goto: [LAB: K8s Kubeadm Cluster Setup](https://github.com/omerbsezer/Fast-Kubernetes/blob/main/K8s-Kubeadm-Cluster-Setup.md)).

 from here=> https://kubernetes.io/docs/tasks/tools/